njihiamark/trips-2/README.md

 ## Trips App

-Building a multiple search input form using React hooks and Semantic UI
+Building a multi-input search form using React hooks and Semantic UI